-In terms of outlook, during the Council of Ministers of August 3, 2016, the Government gave a green light to an extensive development program for an overall cost of CFAF 3,760 billion between 2016 and 2020, representing the first phase of its 2016-2020 National Road Development Plan.
+In terms of outlook, during the Council of Ministers of 3 August 2016, the Government gave a green light to an extensive development program for an overall cost of CFAF 3,760 billion between 2016 and 2020, representing the first phase of its 2016-2020 National Road Development Plan.
 This plan includes strengthening and extending urban roads in the city of Abidjan and large-scale infrastructure projects and, for the interior of the country, extending the paving of roads in district, regional and departmental capitals.
-The most important project of the 2016-2020 program involves improving and renovating 3,916 km of interurban asphalt roads at a cost of CFAF 1,246 billion, and is expected to be implemented between 2017 and 2020.
-The Government also plans the construction of the Tiébissou-Bouaké section of the Yamoussokro-Bouaké highway, with an estimated cost of between CFAF 215 billion and CFAF 292 billion and a completion expected between 2017 and 2020.
+The most important project of the 2016-2020 program involves improving and renovating 3,916 km of interurban asphalt roads at a cost of CFAF 1,246 billion, which is expected to be implemented between 2017 and 2020.
+The Government also plans the construction of the Tiébissou-Bouaké section of the Yamoussoukro-Bouaké highway, with an estimated cost of between CFAF 215 billion and CFAF 292 billion and a completion expected between 2018 and 2020.
+Construction of the Yamoussoukro-Tiébissou section (CFAF 64.5 billion) is ongoing.
 In addition, the construction and asphalting of the Abidjan-Dabou section on the Abidjan-San Pédro highway, with an estimated cost of CFAF 90 billion, is planned.
-The program also provides for the construction of the fifth bridge of Abidjan, connecting the Yopougon and Adjamé municipalities, for which construction is expected between 2016 and 2019, with a cost of approximately CFAF 200 billion.
+The program also provides for the construction of the fourth bridge of Abidjan, connecting the Yopougon and Adjamé municipalities, for which construction is expected to start in 2018, with a cost of approximately CFAF 160 billion.

 The Government also intends to develop the road network between large urban communities in Côte d'Ivoire, to allow for harmonized development of the territory, and the major roads to the ECOWAS countries in order to deepen regional integration, including a highway between Abidjan and Lagos.